 As scholarly practitioners, Capitol's faculty members are recognized in their fields and are well-connected to the industry.
 With small classes and a 12:1 student-to-faculty ratio, students can interact closely with instructors.
 Students get individualized attention early and often.

 Programs of Study

-Capitol offers bachelor of science degrees in 12 undergraduate areas of study, seven master's degrees, and a doctor of science in information assurance.
+Capitol offers bachelor of science degrees in 13 undergraduate areas of study, seven master's degrees, and two doctoral degrees.
 All majors are in the areas of engineering, computer science, information technology and business.
 All of the master's and doctorate-level degrees are available online using software that delivers live, real-time audio lectures.